aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-bubble-chart-error-bars-java-aspose-slides/_index.md

     points.get_Item(i).getErrorBarsCustomValues().getYPlus().setAsLiteralDouble(i + 1);
 }
 ```

-- **Why Custom Values?**
-  Using custom values allows you to specify exact error margins for each data point, making your visualizations more accurate and informative.
+*Using custom values lets you precisely define the error range for each bubble, which is essential for scientific or financial analyses.*

-### Feature 4: Save Presentation
+### Feature 4: Save the Presentation

-Finally, save the presentation with all configurations in place:

 ```java
 String YOUR_DOCUMENT_DIRECTORY = "YOUR_DOCUMENT_DIRECTORY";